Thought Provoking

 The nation that emerges as the leader in technology, particularly in AI, in the coming two decades, will be in the commanding position for the global distribution of technology, economic benefits and influence, and thus — values.
 By far, AI will be the most valuable technology not only in cyber warfare or national defense-killer robot -types of application, but in things like free doctors for the planet, and free tutors.
 The country that wins this AI race and related races like fusion will project so much economic power, hence will project political power and likely anoint the world's political system.
 What influences Southeast Asia, Africa, Latin America, etc is at stake.
 Democratic values are at stake in this technology battle, and so we should do whatever we can to win this battle and beat China.
 Their view of utopia is likely different.

 I suspect China may take Tiananmen square tactics to enforce what the CCP thinks is right for their society over a 25 year period.
 By contrast, we will have a political process.
 If democratic values are to win globally we must approach AI cautiously but not at the expense of losing the AI race.
 It is why I believe China’s 14th five-year plan, overseen by President Xi, specifically declares their intent to win in AI and 5G wireless.
 The former will allow for economic power while the latter allows China to surveil all citizens in 100+ countries by controlling their telecommunications networks and TikTok.
 Technological leadership is an existential priority worthy of wartime mobilization.
-Imagine Chinese bots surreptitiously individually influencing Western voters with private conversations, free of “alignment constraints” that worry American academics and philosophers.
+Imagine Xi’s bots surreptitiously individually influencing Western voters with private conversations, free of “alignment constraints” that worry cohorts of American academics and philosophers.
 To address these risks, inadvertent and advertent, we must substantially increase our research and investment in safety technologies, but not aggressively regulate AI.

 If one is to believe that China will peak in the next decade because of demographics, slowing growth, and a large debt burden, we must believe it will get more desperate to win and be more dangerous in its waning years — the opposite of a Thucydides Trap.
 This is why we must not be at their mercy while we debate hypothetical scenarios and slow down progress with misprioritized regulation.